-Institute Capabilities PIC Manufacturing Ecosystem AIM Photonics has created a complete, first-of-its-kind Photonic Integrated Chip (PIC) manufacturing ecosystem, which provides the photonic community and DoD access to advanced technology, capabilities, and resources throughout the entire product development cycle at low risk and cost, thereby enabling reduced time to market and ensuring the strategic advancement of U.S. national security.
-Chip Fabrication Facility The chip fabrication facility located at NY CREATES in Albany, New York has developed a costeffective way for any size of organization to utilize the advanced node 300mm microelectronics chip facility.
-Test, Assembly, and Packaging Facility AIM has the world's only open-access 300mm integrated photonics packaging prototyping foundry, with domestic industry now on-shoring previous overseas efforts.
-The associated Test, Assembly, and Packaging Facility in Rochester, New York is also state-of-the-art and will be the only domestic facility of its kind-allowing export-controlled test, assembly, and packaging.
+PIC Manufacturing AIM Photonics has created a complete, first-of-its-kind Photonic Integrated Chip (PIC)

+Ecosystem manufacturing ecosystem, which provides the photonic community and DoD access to advanced technology, capabilities, and resources throughout the entire product development cycle at low risk and cost, thereby enabling reduced time to market and ensuring the strategic advancement of U.S. national security.

+Chip Fabrication The chip fabrication facility located at NY CREATES in Albany, New York has developed microelectronics chip facility.

+Facility a cost-effective way for any size of organization to utilize the advanced node 300mm and Packaging foundry, with domestic industry now onshoring previous overseas efforts.
+The associated Test, Facility Assembly, and Packaging Facility in Rochester, New York is also state-of-the-art and will be the only domestic facility of its kind-allowing export-controlled test, assembly, and packaging.